NekomimiOwO/AinoCompanion/README.md

 ### Authority

-The Master Client is responsible for world-changing simulation:
+The Master Client is responsible for:

 - creating Ai-Chan in online sessions;
 - running navigation, AI, door interactions, and relevant physics;
 - processing item-give and player-carry requests;
 - switching the owner;
-- publishing authoritative state.

 Remote clients do not run pet navigation or physics.
 They reproduce the received position, rotation, state, and owner, while keeping the `Rigidbody` kinematic to avoid physics divergence.